 Imagine if Japanese classes could be as fun as video games…

 If you could get your hands on imported games from Japan, you could familiarize yourself with the Japanese writings systems: kanji (the Japanese characters) and kana (hiragana and katakana).
 It’s almost as good as learning Japanese with a private tutor!
+If that’s what you’re after, you can find Japanese courses London or around the UK with Superprof.

 You can study without studying.
 By having fun and listening to the dialogue, gamers were able to understand certain Japanese expressions and phrases.
 While a film will keep playing whether you understand or not, a video game will make you show that you know what’s going on!